nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/discovering-the-use-cases.md

 For each use case method, I invoke a collaborator class `APIGateway` injected as a constructor dependency.
 Through the gateway, I receive a list of records which I map to domain entities.
 I also validate the input parameters for loading photos and albums, as I don't want to abuse the Typicode API with known invalid inputs.

+> Do note that I'm heavily using object-oriented design in this application because TypeScript facilitates it for me.
+However, the points stand as well for functional design.
+If you choose to follow functional programming paradigm, then instead of injecting dependencies via class constructors you would typically inject them via curried function parameters.

 To group photos by album, I've written a [**utility function**](https://github.com/nikoheikkila/photo-browser/blob/main/src/lib/domain/Group.ts) taking a string key and an array of generic entities as inputs and returning an entity collection grouped by the said key.
 Unfortunately, at the time of writing this, Javascript doesn't yet offer a native grouping method for arrays[^1], but we can reasonably quickly write it as [a higher-order function](/blog/layman-s-guide-to-higher-order-functions/) using array reducing.

 In case you're wondering, I'm not handling the rejected JavaScript promises in my asynchronous methods.
 I'll explain the purpose of that later.
 You might also wonder who is calling these use case handlers.
 Rest assured, I shall reveal it all to you in due time.